Skip to main content

 Take a water sample and send it to an accredited laboratory

-If the water test is for a real estate transaction, samples must be collected according to the Oregon Administrative Rule OAR 333-061-0335 and analyzed by an accredited laboratory per OAR 333-061-0330.
+• If the water test is for a real estate transaction, samples must be collected according to Oregon Administrative Rule OAR 333-061-0335.
+Per OAR 333-061-0330, they must also be analyzed by an accredited laboratory

-- Use the water collection kit supplied by the laboratory.
+• Use the water collection kit supplied by the laboratory.
 Most will provide detailed instructions.
-If they don't, refer to the DWSP collecting a water sample guidance.
+If they don't, refer to our collecting a water sample guidance.

-- Test results are usually ready one to three business days after the lab receives the samples.
+• Test results are usually ready 1 to 3 business days after the lab receives the samples.
 Some tests (like arsenic) may take up to 10 business days or longer dependent on analysis type.

 What to do with test results